Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 Talk and discussion

-Potentials and risks: health related issues among students.
+Potentials and Risks: Health-Related Issues Among Students.
 How digital semesters influence the students’ study-(work-)life-balance – implications from the Corona crisis

 During the discussion, Kirsten Bannert and Marein Orre from the TUM Center for Study and Teaching will present the TUM4Mind project, which focuses on the mental health of students and provides concrete offers for TUM students.

 Especially in times of Corona and digital learning, the realization for students that they are not alone with their worries and problems is particularly valuable and helpful.
-For this reason, TUM4Mind offers not only interactive lectures by experts, but also time for exchange of ideas and information.
+For this reason, TUM4Mind offers not only interactive lectures by experts, but also time for the exchange of ideas and information.

 Our Experts